 2. Put on puppet shows.
-When I was a child I used to love to perform puppet shows with my older sister.
+When I was a child, I used to love to perform puppet shows with my older sister.
 We used to make up all kinds of stories and use our dolls and stuffed animals as puppets for it.
 Now I enjoy sharing this activity with my son.
 Sometimes we even use the previous night’s bedtime story as our “script”.
-Sadly, this activity is becoming more and more rare these days.
+Sadly, this activity is becoming rarer and rarer these days.
 Whenever I tell my other friends who have children about this activity my son and I do together they are always surprised.
 Most of them have stated that they didn’t even know you could purchase a puppet theatre.
 However, they are not too difficult to find online.
-I purchased this special space saving one for my son.
-My family and I currently live in just a tiny apartment where space is scare, so this is perfect for us.
+I purchased this special space-saving one for my son.
+My family and I currently live in just a tiny apartment where space is scarce, so this is perfect for us.
 It gives him a place to channel his creativity in a fun and unique way without taking up too much space.
-Plus it’s really easy to pack away when he is finished playing with it.
+Plus, it’s really easy to pack away when he is finished playing with it.

-Clarissa is a busy mother to two beautiful children.
+Clarissa Brooks a busy mother to two beautiful children.
 As a family of four, Clarissa is always looking for new ways to entertain the family, stimulate their creativity, and keep the laughter coming!
 Visit her on Facebook here.